chamoda/chamoda.github.io/_posts/2017-10-06-realtime-face-detection-using-opencv-and-python.markdown

 w_{t,i} = \frac{w_{t,i}}{\sum_{j = 0}^{m}w_{t,i}}
 $$

-Next we loop over all the features to select the best weak classifier which minimize the error rate.
+Next we loop over all the features to select the best weak classifier which minimize error rate.

 $$
 \epsilon_t = min_{f, p, \theta} \sum_{i = 1}^m w_{t, i} | h(x_i, f, p, \theta) - y_i |
 $$

 Here calculating the sum of weights of misclassified examples which is the error rate represented by epsilon $$\epsilon$$.
-Notice $$h(x_i, f, p, \theta) - y_i$$ return 1 or -1 if the misclassified.
-We are taking the absolute value out of it so weight get multiplied by 1.
-Let's dive into definition of weak classifier.
+Notice $$h(x_i, f, p, \theta) - y_i$$ return 1 or -1 if the misclassified, 0 is correctly classified.
+We are taking the absolute value out of it so weight get multiplied by 1 if misclassified.
+Let's dive into the definition of weak classifier.

 $$
 h(x) = h(x_i, f, p, \theta)